📏 Blood Pressure Measurement Standards

 Cuff Selection

-Bladder coverage: 80% of arm circumference
+Bladder coverage: 80% of arm circumference2

-Bladder width: 40% of arm circumference
+Bladder width: 40% of arm circumference2

 ⚠️ Wrong cuff size = inaccurate reading